sashadb/data-entry-tool/README.md

-# Data Entry Tool for Leaflet maps with Google Sheets
+# Data Entry Tool for Leaflet Storymaps with Google Sheets

 This is a mapping tool to make geocoding and entering points into DataVizForAll leaflet maps and story maps with Google Sheets.